Timber Garage Buying Guide

 What garage styles and choices are available?

-Garages can be constructed as single, double, triple or even quadruple vehicle accommodation.
+Garages can be constructed as single, double, triple or even 4-bay vehicle accommodation with a connected workshop or office.
 Doors can be positioned in the gable end of the building or in the side.

 Garages usually come with a choice of roof options (like we offer at Passmores).
 You can opt for either a 22° pitch traditional boarded and high-performance felted finish, or a steeper pitch trussed rafter roof that’s ready to take slates, tiles or cedar shingles.